Alain Guillot

 Rock Retirement by Roger Whitney

-As for his book, Rock Retirement, Roger never had dreams of writing a book but has a dream of helping people not to miss the only life they have.
+As for his book, Rock Retirement, Roger never aspired to write a book.
+However, he did have a dream of helping people avoid missing out on the one life they have.

 1. What’s wrong with the current retirement system,

-3. How are you managing the financial structure in your life, 4. and the process you should use to create a life that doesn’t revolve around just saving and investing.
+4. The process to create a life that doesn’t revolve solely around saving and investing.

 Related Posts